How to write a complaints policy for your salon

-Today I wanted to show you how to write a complaints policy for your salon.
-And delve a little deeper into a topic that I covered in a previous post, on How to handle customer complaints.
+Today I wanted to show you how to write a complaints policy for your salon and highlight the importance of having one.
+Also to delve a little deeper into a topic that I covered in a previous post, on How to handle customer complaints.

 This is because it is an unfortunate reality that we all have to face in one way or another, in dealing with the public.
 (It’s not all roses, contrary to popular belief!)

 In my customer complaints post, I talk about how to best handle these gripes.
 Then how to minimize the dissatisfaction caused, with pointers on how to avoid them altogether.

 In this article I hope to inspire you to consider writing an official customer complaints policy if you haven’t already.
 And emphasise its importance within a successful salon.

 What is a complaints policy?

 A complaints policy is simply a document outlining a procedure to follow when/if a complaint arises.
 It helps protect both parties, and ensures that they are dealt with professionally and consistently.
 It also helps support your staff during a matter of contention, so be sure they understand the policy too.

 An insurance in a way, to safeguard against wrongdoing and help manage expectations on both sides.